codahale/lockstitch/design.md

 ### `Init`

-An `Init` operation initializes a Lockstitch protocol with a state value derived from a domain separation string:
+An `Init` operation initializes a Lockstitch protocol with a state value extracted from a domain separation string:

 ```text